PolyProg/vdi-image-setup/ReadMe.md

+Install a working, minimal Ubuntu system on a vWorkspace VDI infrastructure.

 # Installation instructions

-These instructions are designed to install a working Xubuntu 16.04 system from scratch in the VDI infrastructure.

 1. Download the Ubuntu 16.04 LTS "mini" ISO from https://help.ubuntu.com/community/Installation/MinimalCD
 2. In vSphere Web Client, go to "VMs and Templates" > Right-click the folder you want, New Virtual Machine > New Virtual Machine...